A single cut proximal bundle method for stochastic convex composite optimization: Introduction

-{\bf Literature Review.} Methods for solving \eqref{eq:ProbIntro} where $f$ can efficiently be computed exactly (e.g., $\xi$ is a discrete random vector with small support) have been discussed for example in \cite{birge-louv-book,birgelouv} and are usually based on solving a deterministic (but large-scale) reformulation of \eqref{eq:ProbIntro}, usually using decomposition (such as the L-shaped method \cite{vwets}) possibly combined with regularization as in \cite{hise96, guilejtekregsddp}.
+We now discuss methods for solving (the stochastic version of) problem \eqref{eq:ProbIntro}.
+Methods for solving \eqref{eq:ProbIntro} when $f$ can be computed exactly (e.g., $\xi$ is a discrete random vector with small support) have been discussed for example in \cite{birge-louv-book,birgelouv} and are usually based on solving a deterministic (but large-scale) reformulation of \eqref{eq:ProbIntro}, using decomposition (such as the L-shaped method \cite{vwets}) possibly combined with regularization as in \cite{guilejtekregsddp,hise96}.

-Solution methods for problem \eqref{eq:ProbIntro} in which $\xi$ has a continuous distribution are basically based on one of the following three ideas: i) a single (usually expensive) approximation of \eqref{eq:ProbIntro} where $f$ is approximated by a Monte Carlo average $H_N(x) :=\sum_{i=1}^N F(\cdot,\xi_i)/N$ for a large i.i.d.\ sample $(\xi_1,\ldots,\xi_N)$ of $\xi$ is constructed at the beginning of the method and is then solved to yield an approximation solution of \eqref{eq:ProbIntro} (SAA type methods); see for instance \cite{verweij2003sample, kleywegt2002sample, shap1991, kingrock1993, ioudnemgui15} and also Chapter 5 of \cite{shadenrbook} for their complexity analysis; ii) simple approximations of \eqref{eq:ProbIntro} are constructed at every iteration based on a small (usually a single) sample and their solutions are used to obtain an approximation solution of \eqref{eq:ProbIntro} (SA type methods); SA type methods have been originally proposed in \cite{monroe51} and further extended in \cite{nemyud78,polyak90,polyakjud92,nesterov2009primal,nemjudlannem09, guiguesmstep17,guiguesinexactsmd}; and iii) hybrid type methods which sit in between SAA and SA type ones in that they use partial Monte Carlo averages $H_k(\cdot)$ (and their expensive subgradients) for increasing iteration indices $k$ \cite{hise96}.
+Solution methods for problem \eqref{eq:ProbIntro} in which $\xi$ has a continuous distribution are basically based on one of the following three ideas: i) a single (usually expensive) approximation of \eqref{eq:ProbIntro} where $f$ is approximated by a Monte Carlo average $H_N(x) :=\sum_{i=1}^N F(\cdot,\xi_i)/N$ for a large i.i.d.\ sample $(\xi_1,\ldots,\xi_N)$ of $\xi$ is constructed at the beginning of the method and is then solved to yield an approximate solution of \eqref{eq:ProbIntro} (SAA-type methods); see for instance \cite{ioudnemgui15,kingrock1993,kleywegt2002sample,shap1991,verweij2003sample} and also Chapter 5 of \cite{shadenrbook} for their complexity analysis; ii) simple approximations of \eqref{eq:ProbIntro} are constructed at every iteration based on a small (usually a single) sample and their solutions are used to obtain an approximation solution of \eqref{eq:ProbIntro} (SA-type methods); SA-type methods have been originally proposed in \cite{monroe51} and further extended in \cite{guiguesmstep17,guiguesinexactsmd,nemjudlannem09,nemyud78,nesterov2009primal,polyak90,polyakjud92}; and iii) hybrid type methods which sit in between SAA and SA-type ones in that they use partial Monte Carlo averages $H_k(\cdot)$ (and their expensive subgradients) for increasing iteration indices $k$ \cite{hise96}.